 Natural nootropic supplements help you reach peak mental potential safely, without the risks of synthetic smart drugs, while making your brain healthier.

-If you’re looking for a supplement or drug to improve your mental performance, you’ve surely come across the term nootropics.
+If you’re looking for a supplement or drug to improve your mental performance, you’ve probably come across the term nootropics.

-But this is not the way “nootropics” was meant to be used.
+But this is not the way the word was meant to be used.

-By definition, a nootropic is a substance that improves mental functions such as memory, intelligence, motivation, attention and concentration, while doing no harm.
+By its original definition, a nootropic is a substance that improves mental functions such as memory, intelligence, motivation, attention, and concentration, while doing no harm.

-Here are some of the many ways a nootropic supplement can improve your brain health and fitness:
+Here are some of the many ways a nootropic supplement can improve your brain health and performance:

 - increases circulation to the brain

-- provides essential brain nutrients that are often missing in the average diet
+- provides essential brain nutrients often missing in the average diet

 - provides missing nutrients if you are a vegetarian